 The Q2 standard for successful 12 week smoking quits is 86.
 Currently there are 53 recorded (62% of target).
-This figure should be treated as provisional, it was extracted from the national database on 08/02/17 however it is unlikely to change significantly.
 Nationally there has been a reported 5% drop in referrals to services and this is reflected locally.

-- New marketing materials are being developed supported by a Facebook and radio campaign for February 2017, to drive referrals to the service and therefore increase the number of successful guits - New health behaviour change toolkit developed with a trainee health Psychologist being implemented across Smoking Cessation team in February 2017 to increase successful quits - A Smoking Cessation Advisor clinic has started in Teviot Medical Practice in Hawick from January 2017 to increase accessibility
+- New marketing materials have been developed. - We are monitoring referral sources to confirm any impact of the facebook and radio campaign.
+The reach of our facebook page has increased. - New health behaviour change toolkit developed with a trainee health Psychologist being implemented across the Smoking Cessation team in February 2017 to increase successful quits. - A Smoking Cessation Advisor clinic has started in Teviot Medical Practice in Hawick from January 2017 to increase accessibility.